-In recent years, the Working Line German Shepherd (specifically the Sable color) has become a trend amongst dog enthusiasts and your average pet owner.
+In recent years, the Working Line German Shepherd has become a trend amongst dog enthusiasts and your average pet owner.
 Due in no small part to Instagram.
 Owning one from parents that were “imported”, “police dogs,” “world champions,” has become a status symbol.
 With the demand for the Working Line GSD, people want to own them and people want to breed them (in the rich sable color of course because it’s lovely), countless breeders have arisen that are now breeding “Working” Line GSDs.
+Their ethics, breeding practices, and standards are frequently maddeningly (yeah, I am going to say it) maddening.

-There has been an explosion of “Working” German Shepherd breeders nationwide, eastern Washington is no different.
-Why?
-Because the Sable colored “working line” German Shepherd has suddenly become a fad, in the dog world and outside of it.
-Ten years ago, the average German Shepherd/dog owner didn’t even know that there was a working line of German Shepherds, that working line dogs are generally Sable, or that Sable is closer to the original color of the Shepherd than the black/tan pattern.
-Ten years ago, I’d see one Sable colored German Shepherd every once in a while, at some large dog event and it would catch my eye.
-These dogs generally came from serious kennels, with serious quality, and had serious drives.
+Fifteen years ago, the average German Shepherd/dog owner didn’t even know that there was a working line of German Shepherds.
+Years ago, I’d see one sable colored German Shepherd every once in a while, at some large dog event and it would catch my eye.
+These dogs generally came from serious working kennels, from high quality parents, and had serious drives.
 A true working dog.
 This isn’t the case anymore.
-I see Sable Shepherds EVERYWHERE now and they come mostly from mediocre breeders.
+I see “working line” Shepherds everywhere now and they come mostly from mediocre breeders.
 New and old breeders took the opportunity of people wanting “working line” not show line, and wanting the sables, blacks, and bi-colors of the “working lines,” not the show line/pet line/backyard bred black and tans (side note: some of my best dogs are black and tans from long working pedigrees) to water down the true working capability of the shepherd simply to make a profit.
-I say mediocre and not backyard breeders (although I have seen plenty of those as well) because they are a little bit better than backyard bred nerve bags, but they are still incredibly diluted from what the dog is meant to be.
+I say mediocre breeders and not backyard breeders (although I have seen plenty of those as well) because they are a little bit better than backyard bred nerve bags, but they are still incredibly diluted from what the dog is meant to be.
 I will go into that in depth farther on.

-People want a Working Line GSD because they are what Law Enforcement, Military, and top competitors in protection sports have (dog sports have become a status statement too so don’t let me get started on that).
-Working lines, especially the Sables are incredibly handsome.
-We are drawn to them because of the status and because of the claims these new breeders make about their dogs and puppies.
+Puppy buyers are interested in a Working Line GSD because they are what Law Enforcement, Military, and top competitors in protection sports have (dog sports have become a status statement too so don’t let me get started on that).
+New owners are drawn to the beauty of the working lines and to the, many times outrageous, claims these breeders make about their dogs and puppies.
 For example:

 “Puppies from our litters excel at Search and Rescue, Scent Work, Police Work, Military, Service Dogs, Top Sports.”

-Especially the Spokane area or Eastern Washington is no different, as many breeders claim their breeding dogs and puppies can do certain types of work but don’t have any titles, certifications, or other proof to support this.
-If you advertise that your dogs have great protection skills and produce pups that can do the same, then a working title or certification in a protection sport or real working title are needed, at the minimum, to prove these claims (let me list a SMALL number of certs or titles that could work just for protection-IGP, PSA, WDA, AWDA, ASCT, K9 Street League, French Ring…..).
-This is something I do not back down on.
+This happens all over, and the Spokane area or Eastern Washington is no different, as many breeders claim their breeding dogs and puppies can do certain types of work but don’t have any titles, certifications, or other proof to support this.
+If you advertise that your dogs have great protection skills, with great grips, and produce pups that can do the same, then a working title or certification in a protection sport or real working title are needed, at the minimum, to prove these claims (let me list a SMALL number of certs or titles that could work just for protection-IGP, PSA, WDA, AWDA, ASCT, K9 Street League, French Ring…..).
+This is something I will not back down on.
 Just because a dog is great at a training session every other month, or had one where the decoy/trainer praised the dog, does not mean he/she is worthy to breed or can actually do the work.
 This needs to be proven.
 If you say the dog can do it then provide me with a title or working certification from a third party that will prove that.

-I will bend this rule only on two exceptions.
+-I will bend this rule only on two exceptions.
 One, a one-time breeding before the dog gets all his/her titles to see if the dog can indeed pass on his/her genetics.
 If he can’t then there is no point titling to higher levels with the dog or breeding it.
 Two, that the dog is in training for titles (regularly not just randomly), and is clearly working towards those titles.
-Example, breeder that takes her dog to club every Sunday, or meets three times a week to train, is working very hard, but can’t get into a trial just yet for whatever reason.
-I don’t like it, I’d rather wait to breed until after the title, but I will let it pass.
+Example: a breeder that takes her dog to club every Sunday, or meets three times a week to train, is working very hard, but can’t get into a trial just yet for whatever reason.
+For both I would prefer the dog be titled because frequently breeders will do the above options, never title, and then keep breeding. –

 There are breeders, mediocre usually, that will claim they don’t title because sports are not real, too fake, etc. There are plenty of other options then to title or certify your dog.
 For example, I title/certify dogs with an agency that certifies working police canines.
 The standards are in place to show that the dog can meet the basic levels of work.
 Tracking dogs must be able to locate the suspect, narcotics detection dogs must locate the odor.
-It is straight forward and if a dog is truly a working dog like a breeder claims then they could easily pass these certifications.
+It is straight forward and if a dog is truly a working dog like a breeder claims, then they could easily pass these certifications.
 If a breeder does not think they are “hard enough” or true tests, there are other tests out there by other organizations.
 I personally prefer to certify dogs with real working titles that state the dog could actually deploy live to track, to bite, to find explosives, etc., rather than sport titles.
 However, there are some great sport titles and some really excellent dogs with sport titles that are producing super working dogs for sport and real-world work.
 It depends on what you are looking for.
-I want dogs that will work for real and that pass that onto their offspring.
+I want dogs that will work for real and pass that onto their offspring.
 Others want a dog that will be good at a sport.
 Neither is wrong.
 The point here is that titles or certifications on the parents is a must.

 If the parents of the pups have no titles, there is no way to prove the dogs can actually do what the breeder says.
 No argument that the dog shows the skill and I do not need to title to prove it will ever be valid to me ever.
 I am tired of breeders claiming their pups will work when they have no evidence that the parents even work.
 The GSD is first and foremost a working dog.
 Even if a breeder is producing dogs to just be pets, the parents should have working titles.
 Otherwise, we keep watering down the breed.
 I have met COUNTLESS watered down, skittish, no drive GSDs that were only recognizable as a GSD by looks.
 The working line from 20 years ago no longer exists due to the constant watering down of the line.
 Instead of breeding for better and better dogs with higher and higher caliber, I keep seeing these breeders breeding non-titled dogs to each other over generations creating a more and more useless Working Line GSD.
 At that point they cannot even be called a Working Line GSD.
-Just because they are Sable, or came from Working Lines does not mean they will work.
-They must still possess the drives and nerves to work.
+Just because they came from Working Lines does not mean they will work.
+And that is a tragedy.

 A lack of titling comes from breeders just breeding to sell and make money.
 It is pure lazy and beyond irritating when breeders do not work and title their dogs.
 Its hard work to title and prove dogs are worthy of breeding.
 It’s so much easier to do a training session here and there and say they dog is working quality, then just breed the parents again and again to produce “working pups.”
 Or worse yet, claiming genetics make the dog and training has no part.
 I can tell you I’ve met many dogs with “great genetics” that turned out to be crappy and then I have met dogs with unknown genetics that with good solid training turned into some of the best dogs I’ve ever worked.

 There are many working line breeders that are breeding extremely oversize GSDs as well.
-The working line GSD needs to be smaller, with 55lbs (female low end) to 85lbs (male high end) in order to do the work they were bred to due.
+The working line GSD needs to be smaller, with 55lbs (female low end) to 90lbs (male high end) in order to do the work they were bred to due.
 Too big and it’s difficult to maneuver tight places to search, to track, and the wear and tear of that much weight gives a working lifespan that is much shorter.
 Those that claim larger GSDs hit harder in protection are simply ignorant.
 Some of the hardest hitting dogs I have met have been smaller or within standard.
 The bite strength and power is not driven by dog size.
 My hardest biting dog is 73lbs.
 My 85lb dog is a slug.

 Lastly, mediocre breeders charge ridiculous prices for their puppies.
 On top of not titling a dog, making claims to what the dog is without titles, the next most infuriating aspect for me is then charging $2500 for a pup from nothing titled parents.
 These breeders know that top breeders get X amount for their puppies so they go ahead and charge the same.
 The demand is there, people will stupidly pay $2500 for a pup from untitled parents with no proof it will work.
 Top puppies are expensive because of the cost of training, titling, maintaining, importing dogs, etc. Mediocre puppies are expensive because the breeder wants to make a nice profit.
 If the parents aren’t titled and the pups are crazy expensive do not purchase a puppy from the breeder.

 So, what makes a GOOD German Shepherd breeder?